Boluwatife2904/Boluwatife2904/README.md

 *   🌍  I'm currently based in Lagos, Nigeria
 *   🖥️  See my portfolio at [Personal Portfolio🚀](http://sanusi-victor.netlify.app)
 *   ✉️  You can contact me at [sanvicola2000@gmail.com](mailto:sanvicola2000@gmail.com)
-*   🚀  I'm currently building [Devlinks](https://devlinks-lac.vercel.app/) with Nuxt 3, Typescript, SCSS
+*   🚀  I'm currently learning React Native
-*   🧠  I'm always learning new stuffs coming out of the NuxtJS, VueJS ecosystem
+*   🧠  I'm like to keep up with new stuffs coming out of the NuxtJS, VueJS and now the *React* ecosystem
 *   🤝  I'm open to collaborating on really interesting and challenging projects😎
 *   ⚡  I'm a VueJS Lover through and through💚 and You'll always find me preaching its gospel😄